aviharos/oee/README.md

 ## Usage
 The microservice is designed to run inside a docker-compose project.
 See a minimal [docker-compose.yml](docker-compose.yml) file.
 The Robo4Toys TTE's project solution repository, MOMAMS also provides a more compley [docker-compose.yml](https://github.com/aviharos/momams/blob/main/docker-compose.yml) file.
 However, since the microservice does not depend on any microservice besides the Orion Context Broker, Cygnus, MongoDB and PostgreSQL; it can be used without the Robo4Toys TTE's other microservices.

+The microservice does not store data or have any kind of memory.
+It just periodically performs a calculation.
+If the container crashes, it is safe to restart it automatically.

 ### Notifying Cygnus of all context changes
 After running the docker-compose project, you need to set Orion to notify Cygnus of all context changes using the script: